 A tendon is a fibrous "rope" that transfers the force exerted by a muscle from the muscle to the part of the body which is to be moved.
 When horse's tendons are mentioned, it nearly always means the tendons that run down the lower half of the leg and that are responsible for moving the foot.

-Bowed tendon injuries follow excessive strain of the superficial digital flexor tendon in the middle of the cannon bone region.
+Bowed tendon injuries follow excessive strain of the superficial digital flexor tendon in the middle of the cannon bone region which extends from beneath the structures of the knee to the fetlock joint below.
 The injury can be performance limiting and can result in the end of the horse's career.
 The damage may occur from a single incident or may develop over a period of time.

 The injury usually occurs at the smallest cross-sectional diameter of tendon fibers in the mid-cannon bone region.
 Although palpation may help with the assessment of the damage, ultrasonography by a veterinarian is the best insurance against further injury to the tendon.

 Once the natural arrangement of the tendon fibers is disrupted, inflammation, edema and hemorrhage further damage the fiber bundles.
 At this point, some horses will become lame, but others will show tendon swelling without signs of lameness.

 It is important to understand that considerable damage can be present within the tendon even though external palpation may find only slight swelling.